Mast cell activation syndrome (MCAS)

 • Probiotics Lactobacillus paracasei and Lactobacillus rhamnosus to improve immune function and moderate overactivity (induces T regulatory cell production, dampens inflammation in immune disorders.

-• Quercetin – stabilises mast cells and basophils, reduces degranulation and histamine release.
+• Quercetin – stabilises mast cells and basophils and reduces degranulation and histamine release.

-• Fish oils high in omega-3 fatty acids – control underlying inflammation, support immune regulation, enhance clearance of pathogens.
-Encourages switch of proinflammatory M1 macrophages to anti-inflammatory M2 macrophages.
-Promotes tissue repair.
+• Fish oils high in omega-3 fatty acids control underlying inflammation, support immune regulation and enhance pathogen clearance.
+They also encourage the switch of proinflammatory M1 macrophages to anti-inflammatory M2 macrophages, which promotes tissue repair.

-• Prebiotics and fibre – promotes intestinal integrity, enhances microbiome composition, enriches commensal species associated with short-chain fatty acid production (especially butyrate, associated with moderating mast cell over-activity).
-Stimulates mucin secretion.
+• Prebiotics and fibre promote intestinal integrity, enhance microbiome composition, enrich commensal species associated with short-chain fatty acid production (especially butyrate, which moderates mast cell overactivity), and stimulate mucin secretion.

 • Herbal medicine for stress management and treatment of infections.